Skip to main content

 From there, the consulting deliverable that earns the implementation conversation extends the visual framework into role-specific memos.
 The CFO gets the financial case.
 The CTO gets the technical roadmap.
 The COO gets the operational impact analysis.
 Each one anchored to the same matrix the room already agreed on.

-That's how a $25K audit converts into a six-figure implementation engagement.
+That's how a premium advisory audit converts into a full implementation engagement.
 Not through salesmanship.
 Through a deliverable so clear that the next step becomes the obvious step.

 The audit fee credited toward implementation removes the last objection.
 But it's the matrix that creates the momentum.
 When the room can see the opportunities ranked, scored, and visualized on a single page, "let's start with this one" becomes the natural next sentence.